tgirke/GEN242-2021/content/en/tutorials/rfea/rfea.md

 The following introduces several widely used gene and protein annotation systems that are commonly used for functional enrichment analysis (FEA).
-These include among many others: Gene Ontology (GO), Disease Ontology (DO) and pathway annotations, such as KEGG and Reactome.
+These include among many other annotation systems: Gene Ontology (GO), Disease Ontology (DO) and pathway annotations, such as KEGG and Reactome.
 Examples of widely used statistical enrichment methods are introduced as well.
 These statistical FEA methods assess whether functional annotation terms are over-represented in a query gene set.
-In case of so called over-represention analysis (ORA) methods the query is a list of unranked gene identifiers.
-In contrast to this, Gene Set Enrichment Analysis (GSEA) algorithms use as query score ranked lists, e.g. all genes profiled by an assay.
+In case of so called over-represention analysis (ORA) methods the query is a list of unranked gene identifiers (Falcon and Gentleman 2007).
+In contrast to this, Gene Set Enrichment Analysis (GSEA) algorithms use as query score ranked lists, e.g. all genes profiled by an assay
+\[Subramanian et al. (2005); Sergushichev2016-ms; Duan2020-wz\].
+The actual sets can be composed of genes, proteins and even compounds.
+For simplicity. the term gene sets is used throughtout this text.

 ## Gene Ontology DB